Normally/cabin-script/README.md

 `yarn deploy` - deploy to CDN and invalidate cache

 Note: This script is written with a tacit knowledge of terser compression and mangle.
-Some of the script may look unusual but it is written to be compressed as effectively as possible to reduce file size
+Some of the script may look unusual but it is written to be compressed as effectively as possible to reduce file size.